 Related Job Titles for this Occupation:

 There were about 63,900 jobs for Agricultural Equipment Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 5.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,500 new jobs for Agricultural Equipment Operator by 2026.
-There will be an estimated 10,200 positions for Agricultural Equipment Operator per year.
+The BLS estimates 10,200 yearly job openings in this field.